-It’s easy to understand why a Jamaican retirement would be attractive to many people.
-Anyone who’s enjoyed Jamaica’s beaches, lush greenery and excellent weather.
+Jamaica has long attracted people looking to enjoy retirement on or near sandy beaches, warm water, lush greenery and excellent weather.
 Besides this the island nation is the home of reggae music – think Bob Marley and Jimmy Cliff – and, if the need or desire arises, it’s a short flight back to the United States.
-On the other hand, Jamaica lacks many of the amenities and resources of a more developed country like Spain or Switzerland.
+On the other hand, Jamaica lacks many of the amenities and resources of a more developed country like the U.S., Spain or Switzerland.
 If you have your heart set on a Caribbean retirement, here’s what you need to know.
 Consider working with a financial advisor as you explore places to retire.

 Average Cost to Retire in Jamaica

 The affordability of Jamaica is one of the biggest reasons that it’s a popular spot for retirees.
 In most cases, you should be able to retire comfortably in Jamaica for far less than in the U.S. This is due in large part to the affordable real estate prices.
 While you can certainly find multi-million dollar homes in some parts of Jamaica (for instance, Montego Bay), property on the whole is much cheaper than in the U.S.

 If you’re looking to live on the coast, houses in port towns like Ocho Rios or Port Antonio are typically less than $200 per square foot.
 If you’d prefer to live in the city, a one-bedroom apartment in the center of Kingston will cost around $500 per month, according to the pricing data website Numbeo.
 On average, renting in Jamaica will cost you between $300 and $1,100 a month.

 The only things that are more expensive in Jamaica are perishable items that need to be imported, like milk.
 According to Numbeo, a gallon of milk would cost around $10.24 in Jamaica (although you’ll usually buy it by the liter).
 You can ameliorate this by seeking out locally made goods whenever you can.
 Factoring in food, transportation, utilities and recreation, you can live reasonably in Jamaica on a monthly budget of between $650 and $850.